 With the advent of digital cameras being able to be converted to shoot in the IR spectrum, what was once an incredibly difficult and not very intuitive and decidedly uncreative process (that being composing, focusing, and metering through a piece of black glass), is now in comparison the simple job of just point and shoot.

 Now the question is how do you shoot this entirely new world?
 What are the considerations of lighting, tripod, bracket, or no bracket?
 What is the best way to white Balance?
-And most importantly what is the best way to optimize and enhance your DSLR-IR file to get the best tonal range, edge detail, glow, and noise effects?
+How to eliminate the dreaded “hot spots”?
+And most importantly what is the best way to optimize and enhance your Digital-IR file to get the best tonal range, edge detail, glow, and noise effects?

-Vincent will go through all the considerations from raw file-to-file workflow in Adobe Photoshop and several other RAW processors to make the most successful image from a DSLR camera converted to capture in the Infrared spectrum.
+Vincent will go through all the considerations from raw file-to-file workflow in Adobe Photoshop and several other RAW processors to make the most successful image from a Digital (DSLR or Mirrorless) camera converted to capture in the Infrared spectrum.
 Vincent has more than 15 years of experience working with cameras modified for digital infrared and has shot extensively all around the world in IR.

 The goal of this workshop is to guide you through different in-field shooting techniques and in-lab Photoshop techniques, leading to the creation of your perfect Infrared images – both landscape and portrait.